Fantomas42/django-blog-zinnia/docs/ref/settings.rst

 **Default value:** ``()`` (Empty tuple)

 List of strings representing the module path to a spam checker backend.
-See :doc:`spam_checker` for more informations about this setting.
+See :doc:`/topics/spam_checker` for more informations about this setting.

 .. _settings-pinging: